 Career Path Profiles: A collection of career profiles of political science PhDs who are currently working outside the academy.
 The interviews provide useful advice for those exploring career options outside academia.

-PS: Political Science and Politics: This APSA journal includes many articles on non-academic career options and advice for graduate students.
+PS: Political Science and Politics: This APSA journal includes many articles on applied career options and advice for graduate students.
 Recent articles and symposia include:

 Blogs & Websites